AndresBo/course-info-app/README.md

 The backend was deployed using Render.com.

-The backend contains a copy of the production build of our react application.
+The backend contains a copy of the production build of the react application.
 The backend shows the main page of the production build.